pellsson/pellsson.github.io/README.md

 # Comparing games

-How do you know if you are in the same game in two NetHack instances?
+How do you determine if you are in the same game in two different instances of NetHack?

 The most obvious way is to just look at the dungeon layout and player position.
 Modifying the NetHack code to examine the internal dungeon layout given at the start of the game, and compare it to the text output on NAO is pretty complicated though.